etcinit/vertex/README.md

 # Allow a server to run on port 80:
 docker run -it -p 80:80 vertex begin
 ```

+> **NOTE:** Unlike options 1 and 2, the last command will actually bind a port for your HTTP server for you.
+See the sections below for instructions on how to get servers running and binding ports.

 ### Getting your files inside the container: